Teaching Children the Joy of Giving

 “No, Mommy!”
 Alyssa said in dismay.
 “I don’t want them to send the boxes.
 I want to get on an airplane and take it myself to the kids that don’t have shoes and toys, just like you did.”

 I knew immediately what she was talking about.
 This summer I was blessed to go to Kenya with AWANA International.
 I love AWANA.
 All six of my kids have been in the program.
 My older kids ages 25, 22, and 20 look back on that time with good memories.
 And my little ones 7, 4, and 4 are now part.
 We have a Sparkie and two Cubbies in the house.

 The ministry leaders and I looked at each other.
 We knew we could do more than pray.
 We knew we could help BE the answer.
-And you can be the answer, too!
+So we shared the need with our churches and friends.

 Disclosure of Material Connection: Some of the links in the post above are “affiliate links.”
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 Regardless, I only recommend products or services I use personally and believe will add value to my readers.
 I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”